kranthicmitta/Module11_Challenge/README.md

 # Forecasting Net Prophet

-To predict search traffic and translate successfully trade the stock.
+To predict search traffic and translate successfully trade the stock of MercadoLibre.

 ## Technologies